 PHASE Nepal is implementing all its programmes in coordination with the line agencies of the Government of Nepal.

 Diakonie Katastrophenhilfe provides humanitarian aid worldwide, supporting people who are victims of natural disasters, war and displacement and who are not able to manage the emergency situations without external help.
-Diakonie supported a relief and early recovery programme carried out by PHASE Nepal in Gorkha and Sindhupalchowk and is currently funding a WASH project in earthquake-affected regions in Sindhupalchowk.
+Diakonie had supported a relief and early recovery programme carried out by PHASE Nepal in Gorkha and Sindhupalchowk and had recently funding a WASH project in earthquake-affected regions in Sindhupalchowk.

 The core mission of Caritas is not to see, but to act; to stand up for those people who have no voice.
 This means to respect human life from beginning to end, to protect and to assist people in emergencies, regardless of their origin, religion or gender.
 Caritas Austria supported the relief efforts of PHASE Nepal in Sindhupalchowk in the aftermath of the earthquakes, and also supported a project to prepare the community of Tauthali (Sindhupalchowk) for winter.
 Currently, Caritas Austria is funding the feasibility study for reconstruction of education infrastructure in Sindhupalchowk.

 Caritas is the largest welfare association in Germany.
 More than one million people work as paid employees or volunteers in its roughly 25,000 centres and institutions nationwide.
 They support eleven million people every year in overcoming different social problems and difficult situations.
 Caritas Germany supported the relief efforts of PHASE Nepal in Sindhupalchowk in the aftermath of the earthquakes and also supported a project to prepare the community of Tauthali (Sindhupalchowk) for winter and is currently working on developing programs to rehabilitate communities.